GfellerLab/MoDec/README.md

       the line starting with `.libPaths` in this file and replace the `"PATH/TO/R/LIBRARIES"` by the path where you installed these R-packages.

-4) To test your installation, make sure you are in *MoDec-1.1* directory and run the following command, depending on your operating system:
+4) To test your installation, make sure you are in *MoDec-1.2* directory and run the following command, depending on your operating system:

-   * Mac OS:   `./MoDec -i test/testData.txt -o test/test_out --Kmax 5 --pepLmin 12 --nruns 2 --specInits --makeReport`
+   * Mac OS:   `./MoDec -i test/testData.txt -o test/test_out --Kmax 5 --MHC2 --nruns 2 --makeReport`

-   * Unix:  `./MoDec_unix -i test/testData.txt -o test/test_out --Kmax 5 --pepLmin 12 --nruns 2 --specInits --makeReport`
+   * Unix:  `./MoDec_unix -i test/testData.txt -o test/test_out --Kmax 5 --MHC2 --nruns 2 --makeReport`

-   * Windows:   `MoDec.exe -i test/testData.txt -o test/test_out --Kmax 5 --pepLmin 12 --nruns 2 --specInits --makeReport`
+   * Windows:   `MoDec.exe -i test/testData.txt -o test/test_out --Kmax 5 --MHC2 --nruns 2 --makeReport`

    Running the software can take few minutes depending on data size and number of motifs.
 If you didn't do the optional step (3) above, the `--makeReport`